Skip to main content

 How to Upgrade Your Validator

-Validators perform critical functions for the network, and as such, have strict uptime requirements.
+Validators perform critical functions for the network by backing and including blocks.
 Validators may have to go offline for short-periods of time to upgrade client software or to upgrade the host machine.
 Usually, standard client upgrades will only require you to stop the service, replace the binary and restart the service.
-This operation can be executed within a session and if performed correctly will not produce a slashable event.
+This operation can be executed within a session.

 Validators may also need to perform long-lead maintenance tasks that will span more than one session.
 Under these circumstances, an active validator may chill their stash and be removed from the active validator set.
 Alternatively, the validator may substitute the active validator server with another allowing the former to undergo maintenance activities.